Sayanta66/test-readme/tests/quickstart.md

 kubectl delete cluster my-cluster
 ```

 > **IMPORTANT**: In order to ensure a proper clean-up of your infrastructure, you must always delete the cluster object.
-Deleting the entire cluster template with kubectl delete -f capi-quickstart.yaml might lead to pending resources that have to be cleaned up manually.
+Deleting the entire cluster template with the `kubectl delete -f capi-quickstart.yaml` command might lead to pending resources that have to be cleaned up manually.

 Delete management cluster with